-Applicant must meet citizenship and other eligibility requirements as outlined in the Awards and Grants policies.

-Applicant must be an ACR or ARHP member at the time of submission and for the duration of the award.
+- > Applicant must meet citizenship and other eligibility requirements as outlined in the Awards and Grants policies. - > Applicant must be an ACR or ARHP member at the time of submission and for the duration of the award.

-ACR members must meet the following criteria: ARHP members must meet the following criteria: Have earned a DO, MD, or MD/PhD degree and by the start of the award term have completed at least one year of training in an ACGME accredited rheumatology training program Individuals more than 5 years from the beginning of fellowship (or 6 years for pediatric rheumatologists) at the time of award start may not apply MDs and DOs who are not licensed to perform clinical care may not apply.
-Have earned a PhD, DSc, or equivalent doctoral degree Must be within 3 years of terminal degree at the time of award start
+ACR members ARHP members must meet the following criteria: must meet the following criteria: Have earned a DO, MD, or MD/PhD degree and by the start of the award term have completed at least one year of training in an ACGME accredited rheumatology training program.
+Individuals more than 5 years from the beginning of fellowship (or 6 years for pediatric rheumatologists) at the time of award start date may not apply.
+MDs and DOs who are not licensed to perform clinical care may not apply.
+Have earned a PhD, DSc, or equivalent doctoral degree.
+Must be within 3 years of terminal degree at the time of award start date.

-Applicant must be affiliated with an accredited graduate or medical school.
-Be able to commit at least 75 percent full-time professional effort to research, career development, and other scholarly activities.
-Candidates may not spend more than 25 percent effort in clinical and/or teaching activities. teaching activities.
-Receive acceptance by a mentor who will oversee the training and research experience.
+- > The Foundation does not currently support non-MD/DO PhD scientists working on basic science projects. - Applicant must be affiliated with an accredited graduate or medical school. - ➤ Be able to commit at least 75 percent full-time professional effort to research, career development, and other scholarly activities.
+Candidates may not spend more than 25 percent effort in clinical and/or teaching activities.
+A minimum of 50 percent full-time professional effort must be committed to the Rheumatology Research Foundation project throughout the award term. - > Receive acceptance by a mentor who will oversee the training and research experience. - Former or current principal investigators of research grants (at the K level or higher, including institutional K) and past awardees of this or equivalent Foundation grants are NOT eligible to apply. - Applicants may not apply for the Investigator Award in the same funding cycle.

-If you have questions about your eligibility, please inquire by email to foundation@rheumatology.org or

-404-365-1373 before preparing your application.
+If you have questions about your eligibility, please contact the Foundation at 404-365-1373 or Foundation@rheumatology.org, before preparing your application.